sbarbett/pihole-mcp-server/README.md

 - **ListLocalDNS**: Returns all local DNS settings from Pi-hole
 - **ListQueries**: Returns recent DNS query history from Pi-hole
+- **Multiple Pi-hole Support**: Manage up to 4 Pi-holes from a single MCP server
 - _...more to come..._

 ## Dependencies